 VPN protects your data using encryption.
 I have two core articles discussing VPN encryption and the various terms used to describe it.
 They are rather technical for this beginners guide, but if the subject interests you then please do check them out:

-The short version is that you should use OpenVPN (or maybe IKEv2) wherever possible.
-L2TP/IPsec is fine, but PPTP should be avoided at all costs.
-In my view it is irresponsible for a provider to even offer customers PPTP as an option!
+The TL:DR version, however, is to use OpenVPN (or maybe IKEv2) wherever possible.
+L2TP/IPsec is fine, but PPTP should be avoided at all costs (in my view it is irresponsible for a provider to even offer customers PPTP as an option!).

 As a point of reference, the minimum default settings for the OpenVPN protocol are:

 This is more than sufficient for most users, but if you are the sort of person who worries about the NSA, then my minimum recommendation for a “secure” VPN connection that should be resistant against any known form of attack for the foreseeable future is: